Manipulating Datasets#

 15.13.51.40.2setosa5.13.51.40.2setosa

 Both rbind and cbind will work, if you try to combine vectors of different lengths.
-In this case it will recycle the shorted vector until it matches the length of the longer vector.
+In this case it will recycle the shortened vector until it matches the length of the longer vector.
 You will get a warning in this situation.

 Using merge(), we can merge objects together assigning what we bind by using “by =”.
 For example, we can bind using the rownames of our objects using “by = row.names”, we can merge by a specific column present in both objects (e.g. by = “Name”), or different columns in each object (by.x = “Species”, by.y = “Name”).